nepalikingpin/UniversityFinder/README.md

 interactively, by clicking a button after I am finished selecting these universities.
 - As a user, I want to be able to load the recommended universities from the file.
 I want to be able to do this interactively, by clicking a button as soon as the program starts.

+**Phase 4: Task 2**
+- Made the SuggestUniversity class robust.
+- There are no requires clauses, and a check exception (NoSuggestionsException) gets thrown when no universities that adhere to the user's choices are found.